dubaua/immerser/README.md

 ## Hover Synchronizing

 As mentioned above, immerser cloning nested nodes to achieve changing on scroll.
-Therefore if you hover partially visible element, only visible part will recolor.
+Therefore if you hover a partially visible element, the only visible part will recolor.
 If you want to synchronize it, just pass `data-immerser-synchro-hover="hoverId"` attribute.
-It will share `_hover` class between all nodes with this hoverId when mouse is over one of them.
+It will share `_hover` class between all nodes with this `hoverId` when the mouse is over one of them.
 Add `_hover` selector alongside your `:hover` pseudoselector to style your interactive elements.

 ```css
 a:hover,